MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 #### Scenario 1: Consumers require no license

-While content creators always require a license to publish and share content, there are certain circumstances where consumers don't require a license to view published content.
+Although content creators always require a license to publish and share content, there are certain circumstances where consumers don't require a license to view published content.

 - Content is distributed publicly via Publish to web.
 - Consumers access embedded content via an external website or application (which uses the [For your customers](/javascript/api/overview/powerbi/embedding-solutions#embed-for-your-customers) embedding scenario).